mengtest/AFGEngine/README.md

 ## Compiling ##
 This project depends on:

-* glad
 * GLM
 * SDL 2.1
 * libpng
+* imgui (with opengl3, glad and sdl2 bindings)

-Additionally, if you're building the editor by setting AFGE_BUILD_TOOLS to true, you'll also need dear ImGui (with opengl3, glad and sdl2 bindings)
+You'll only need imgui if you're building the editor by setting AFGE_BUILD_TOOLS to true.

+These come as git submodules, and it'll work out of the box if you init them.
+You also have the option to use a package manager by setting AFGE_USE_SUBMODULES to off.
 If you're on windows you can use vcpkg or MSYS2 to install the packages for most or all of these.

-There are plans to add git submodules so you don't have to get the dependencies yourself.
-When that's done you'll have to run cmake.
+You'll have to run cmake and build.
 The CMake file included should cover everything else.
-Audio and networking capabilities are currently on hold.
-There are no dependencies for them.